 - Search the Cornhusker Yearbooks online

 - Search UNL's student newspaper, The Daily Nebraskan, along with other Nebraska newspapers that report on the history of the university.

 - An Architectural Tour of Historic UNL by Kay Logan-Peters

 - Semi-Centennial Anniversary Book: The University of Nebraska, 1869-1919 This is a history of the university presented through articles written by faculty such as H.B.
 Alexander, George E. Howard, Louise Pound, and Hattie P. Williams.

-- Robert Manley's Centennial History of the University of Nebraska is online as a part of "Transcribe UNL."
-Pick a page and learn about the university history!
+- Robert Manley's Centennial History of the University of Nebraska is online and searchable through a web browser.

 - Metzger Memories Written by UNL alumnus Jim Metzger on his career and his association with the University of Nebraska in Turkey.

 A letter from student Otto Kotouc, pledging to sign up for Bohemian Language courses if the University establishes a program for them.

 This exhibit explores Mabel Lee and Louise Pound and how both women affected the University of Nebraska and are today...